ocgg/mdr/README.md

 - [ ] Footnotes (won't provide a link but will display nicely)
 - [ ] Jump-to-section (same)
 - [ ] File links
+- [ ] Render markdown from URL

 **Don't know if it will ever be supported**:

 - [ ] basic HTML (newlines, comments, strong, em, hr...)
+- [ ] Blazing fast performance (I'd be surprised but I'll work on this)